EduBarreira1212/test-startamus/README.md

 npm run dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## IMPORTANT

 If an error happens when running 'npm run dev', try to downgrade node to v20.19.0.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Them make the Getting Started again

 ## Build